-Spending more time planning your vacation than a career development plan?
+Spending more time researching your vacation than working on your career development plan?
 Left to chance, you probably won’t like where you end up.

 Table of contents